IASI-SAKS/groucho/README.md

   * ``org.objectweb.asm.*``
   * ``com.fasterxml.jackson.*``

- Most of the times the JVM notifies an error like:
+ Most of the times when the JVM notifies an error like:
  ``Java.lang.linkage error when instrumenting XXX`` it is possible a class that have been already loaded (and instrumented) is going to be processed again.
 If the class ``XXX`` is really not relevant for the Invivo testing campaign, thus it may be useful to exclude it as described above.